TanDuong986/Card_ID_Recognition/AI_corner/ocr_tf2_detect_info/README.md

    |____src
 ```

-First of all, you need to modify all the path at
+You need to modify all the path at

 *   pretrained/pipeline.config
 *   2 files .ipynb (jupyter files)